Serial Casting

 How does serial casting work?

 A padded, three-layer cast is applied to the shortened muscles.
 The cast is worn for five to seven days to provide a prolonged muscle stretch.
 Upon removal, the therapist will assess your child’s range of motion and apply a new cast to continue to stretch their muscles.
 Serial casting occurs for an average of three to six weeks.
 This depends on how tight your child’s muscles are and their tolerance to the casts.
-Orthotic intervention and physical therapy treatment may follow serial casting.
+Wearing a custom brace and physical therapy treatment may come after casting is complete.

 Does my child need serial casting?